An article originally posted on wereallgeeks

-While the relation between buttons and their stick has been discussed quite much on Slagcoin, and we used this to base our stick/button setup for a single joystick/button component, we also need to think of interaction between the various components, and how they will impact each other.
+While the relation between buttons and their stick has been discussed quite much on Slagcoin, and we used this to base our stick/button setup for a single joystick/button component, we also need to think of the interaction between the various components, and how they will impact each other.
 Two components cannot be too close as to not be able to be used because of the other components.

-We need to think of every plausible gaming usage of the various hardware – to place them in such manner as to keep the player comfortable with any possibilities.
+We need to think of every plausible gaming usage of the various hardware – to place them in such a manner as to keep the player comfortable with any possibilities.
 For instance, the flight stick may be used standalone, with buttons, or even with a spinner.

 D- Dual players